-In this post we will guide you through the complete Monstera propagation process; the various ways you can propagate a Monstera, the dos and don’ts, what tools you’ll need to propagate and things to look out for to ensure a successful propagation.
+In this post we will guide you through the complete propagation process; the various ways you can propagate a Monstera, the dos and don’ts, what tools you’ll need to propagate and things to look out for to ensure a successful propagation.

 Why propagate a Monstera plant?

-If you notice that your Monstera is dying then sometimes the only option is to propagate the healthy part of the plant and give up on the rest.
+If you notice that your plant is dying then sometimes the only option is to propagate the healthy part of the plant and give up on the rest.
 Although we never like this option, sometimes it’s the only way to keep at least some of the plant alive.

 And lastly, our favourite reason to propagate Monstera plants; get free plants!
 Propagating is a great way to multiply the amount of greenery in your home without actually having to spend any more money on plants.
-Monstera cuttings also make great gifts for friends and family so the reasons you might want to propagate one are almost endless…
+Cuttings also make great gifts for friends and family so the reasons you might want to propagate one are almost endless…

 Let’s start off with the easy part.
-It’s important to make sure you have all the right things before taking your first Monstera cutting!
+It’s important to make sure you have all the right things before taking your first cutting!

 Healthy and mature Monstera Deliciosa plant